kirbysayshi/broad-phase-bng/README.md

 * `ro.Screen`: responsible for providing a drawing context and drawing management.
 Simple boxes are all that will be needed to be drawn, but separating out drawing state from the state of the world itself is good practice.
 * `ro.math`: some common math utilities, like line intersection.
 * `ro.ov3`: vector operations for generic objects with x/y properties
-* `ro.coltech`: Short for "collision technique", this namespace will hold the constructors for our collision detection interface.
+* `ro.coltech`: Short for "collision technique", this object will hold the constructors for our collision detection interface.

+Each demo will be using squares, and this is by no accident; most engines use a concept known as an [Axis-Aligned Bounding Box][] (AABB) to simplify and speed up broad phase detection.
+An AABB is a rectangular approximation for the position and amount of space an entity occupies, and can be used in both 2D and 3D.
+In this article's 2D demos, an AABB will be defined by two points: a minimum and maximum.
+Together, these can be used to extrapolate the remaining two points, but this is usually not necessary.
+[Axis-aligned][] implies that the sides of the box are parallel to the major axes of the coordinate system, which in the demos are positive X moving right across the screen, and positive Y moving down the screen.

 [JSFiddle][] will be used to sandbox the demos.
 This means that the following will be valid for each demo: